poti35/CMILOS/readme.md

 To execute Milos in sequential way, you must to the following call:
 _milos parameters.txt_

-The file  parameters.txt  will have the parameters of entry with the following order
+The file  parameters.trol  will have the parameters of entry with the following order

 ```
-15  // Number of max iterations of the inversion algorithm
-1   // Option 0: not use classic estimations and use RTE inversion, Option 1: use classic estimations and RTE inversion, Option 2: use only RTE inversion
-0   // Option 0 to not write syntesis file and 1 to write it
-/home/mcabrera/MILOS/2014.09.28_09_18_00_t012.fits  // source file with spectro
+Number of Iterations                    :15                             ! by default is 15
+Use classic estimates and RTE           :1                              ! use classical estimates only
+Save synthesis profiles                 :0                              ! don't save synthesis profiles
+Path of spectro file                    :2014.05.16_18_08_37_t000.fits  ! file with lambda vector
-/home/mcabrera/MILOS/lambda.fits                    // source file with lambda
+Path of lambda file                     :lambda_12_bueno.fits           ! file with lambda vector
-/home/mcabrera/MILOS/MODELOS/result.fits            // file to store the results models
+LINE file                               :LINES_6173                     ! file with atomic lines
+File with Init Model                    :initModel.mod                  !
+File with init model for inversion
+Central lambda                          :6173.3356                      !
+Lambda central to use from file LINES
+Path of output model file               :result_ce_secuencial_2.fits    ! model result file
-/home/mcabrera/MILOS/MODELOS/sintesis.fits          // file to store synthesis file
+Path of output synthesis file           :sintesis_secuencial.fits       ! synthesis result file
-0   // Option 0 not use convolution, Option 1 use convolution.
-NULL  // FWHM
-NULL  // DELTA
-NULL  // NMUESTRASG
+Indicate if use convolution             :1                              ! value 0 don't use it , value 1 then use it
+File with PSF                           :ps.psf                         !
+Psf file, if not specify we will use Gauss samples
+FWHM                                    :0.076                          !
+In Armstrong
+DELTA                                   :0.069                          !
+In Armstrong
+Number of samples to create gaussian    :13                             !
+Must be odd
 ```

+The first row explains what is the value of that row, after ":" appears the value and after "!" you can put any comment.